Baal keriah: Preparation

-To practice for the Torah reading, a baal keriah will usually use a special book called a Tikkun.
+To practice for the Torah reading, a baal keriah will usually use a book called a tikkun.
 This contains two copies of the text in parallel columns.
 One column has the text as it appears in the handwritten Torah scroll, without vowels or other markings.
 The other column contains the vowelized and punctuated text with the cantillation marks.
-Often, such Tikkunim will have a collection of laws and treatises on Biblical Hebrew grammar especially relevant to the baal keriah.
+Often, such Tikkunim will have a collection of laws and treatises on Biblical Hebrew grammar relevant to the baal keriah.
 The Tikkun will also often have other texts, like the Megillah and the Haftarot.

 History

-Before the 12th century, all olim would read their own aliyah (as the Yemenite Jews continue to do).
-As the knowledge to read the scrolls became more scarce, it became common to designate a person who would chant from the scroll throughout the year, in order to avoid embarrassing the olim.
+Before the 12th century, all olim would read their aliyah, which Yemenite Jews continue to do.
+As the knowledge to read the scrolls became more scarce, it became common to designate a person who would chant from the scroll throughout the year to avoid embarrassing the olim.

-During the era of the Jewish kingdoms, it was also customary to gather all the Jewish people in Jerusalem every seven years to hear the Torah read by the king.
-This was known as Hakhel.
+During the Second Temple era, it was also customary to gather all the people at the Temple in Jerusalem every seven years to hear the king read the Torah, a practice known as the hakhel.